 Dr. Crisp is a professor of systematic theology who joined Fuller Theological Seminary in 2011.
 He holds a PhD from King's College at the University of London, an MTh from the University of Aberdeen, and a BD from the University of Aberdeen.
 Crisp's current research projects include writing a book on the atonement and another on the eschatological themes of universalism and particularism.
 Dr. Crisp is currently a member of the advisory board for the Center for Philosophy of Religion, University of Notre Dame.

 Julia Stewart is the Project Coordinator for the Thrive Center.
 She holds an MA in Planning from USC, and a BA in Sociology from UCLA.
 Stewart's primary project is the management of the day-to-day logistics for the John Templeton Foundation funded grant, “The Science of Intellectual Humility.”

 Gregory Foley is the Project Assistant for the Thrive Center.
-He holds a BS in Psychology from Colorado State University, and is currently pursuing his PhD in Clinical Psychology and MDiv from Fuller Theological Seminary.
+He holds a BS in Psychology from Colorado State University, an MA in Psychology from Fuller Theological Seminary, and is currently pursuing his PhD in Clinical Psychology and MDiv from Fuller Theological Seminary.
 Foley conducts research on the, “Is Religion Natural?
 The Chinese Challenge” research project, supports the research efforts of the Thrive Center, and maintains the Thrive Center website.